Kessius00/Calculator/README.md

 # Calculator
-A  simple calculator that can: add, subtract, multiply and divide
+A  simple calculator that can: add, subtract, multiply and divide.

+<a href='https://kessius00.github.io/Calculator/'> Try it out! </a>